-Hotham Park Heritage Trust was formed in 1998 as a non-political, non-sectarian and non-profit making voluntary organisation designed to protect the heritage of Sir Richard Hotham, founder of the park.
+The Trust is a non-political, non-sectarian and non-profit making voluntary organisation designed to protect the heritage of Sir Richard Hotham, founder of the park, and it’s status as a conservation area as created by William Fletcher.
 The park opened to the public in 1947 and the Trust is an important factor in its future sustainability.
 Following the successful application to the Heritage Lottery Fund in 2006, in which The Trust acted as a key partner with Arun District Council, the Park was awarded 2.2million pounds and now has an additional 5.5 acres of open parkland and covers an overall area of 9 hectares (22 acres).
 The Trust’s members are all volunteers and their mission is to ensure that the park reaches its potential as an invaluable community asset that makes a substantial contribution to conservation, ecology, health, education, regeneration, cultural and community cohesion.

 The Trust represents users of the park and it produces an annual calendar of meetings, talks and outings agreed with its membership.
-Fundraising events have raised considerable sums for the park, the largest contributions being £18,000 toward the children’s playground, £6,700 toward restoration of the clock tower, £5,000 for plants for the ornamental pond garden, and 4 park benches costing £1,000 each.
+Fundraising events have raised considerable sums for the park, the largest contributions being £18,000 toward the children’s playground, £6,700 toward restoration of the clock tower, £5,000 for plants for the ornamental pond garden, and 9 park benches costing over £1,000 each.
 Our greatest fund raising event is the Hotham Park Country Fair held over two days in August every year.